boto/boto3/docs/source/guide/ec2-example-managing-instances.rst

 This Python example shows you how to:

-* Retrieve basic information about your Amazon EC2 instances
+* Get basic information about your Amazon EC2 instances

 * Start and stop detailed monitoring of an Amazon EC2 instance